-- Agreeing to drug testing on a regular basis
+- Providing samples for drug testing on a regular basis

 - Taking medications as prescribed

-- Allowing and encouraging involvement of family and friends
+- Allowing and encouraging involvement of supportive family and friends

-- Counseling is an important part of treatment and is usually required with all medications.
+- Counseling is an important part of treatment for many patients and is usually recommended with medications.

 - Difficult situations at work or home

-- In addition to counseling, patients are also encouraged to join support groups that include other patients who are also in recovery.
+- In addition to counseling, patients are encouraged to join support groups that include others who are also in recovery.

-- Counseling is not limited to the patient - there are also many support groups for family and friends of those dealing with addiction.
+- Counseling and support groups are not limited to the patient.
+There are also many counseling services and support groups for family and friends of those dealing with addiction.
 Remember, addiction affects friends and family as well.

 Support from Family and Friends